- 1 Investing in whiskey

 - 4 3) Investing in a whiskey company

-The price of whiskey has skyrocketed in recent years as more consumers have become interested in drinking it.
+The price of whiskey (or whisky depending which part of the world you are in) has skyrocketed in recent years as more consumers have become interested in drinking it.
 This has led to some whiskey aficionados stockpiling valuable whiskey to enjoy it sometime in the future.

 While most whiskey aficionados collect whiskey for the love of it, there are an increasing number of people who are investing in collecting whiskey to make a profit.